Vizzuality/vizzuality/content/projects/trase.md

     -   text_left:
             title: Outstanding flexibility
             description: D3 is an obvious choice for creating complex data visualisations and Trase uses the latest iteration of this library with a completely customised layout for the boundary-pushing sankey diagram.
 In just a few lines of code, D3 turned a static sankey into a fully animated visualisation of trade data.
 Using Redux alongside D3 helped us deal with complex interaction flows within the data and meant we could keep the entire application state— including enabled filters, selected nodes and selected regions on the map—in a simple Javascript object and open up the option to share detailed stories drawn from the data.
-            image: trase.sankey2.png
+            image: trase_sankey2.png

     -   text_right:
             title: Hover and click
             description: The Trase dataset is immense and the relationships between the data points are convoluted, but that doesn’t mean the user experience should be complicated.
 We took great care with the design of the interface, incorporating simple hover and click interactions so users can perform complex filters on the sankey and changes in the visualisation that help them draw insights.
 On the data visualisation page, the main title doubles up as a geospatial and temporal filter for the data, maximising the use of space.
 In just two clicks, it’s possible to compare multiple geospatial indicators on the map as the website automatically changes between single value and bivariate choropleths.
             image: trase_filters.png
 ---
 Many of us can’t start the day without a coffee but how often do we stop to consider the journey the elixir in our mug took to get there?
 Where did it come from?
 Was the coffee harvested sustainably?
 Who shipped it here?
 Trase is a platform that lays bare the flow of coffee and other forest products—like soy and palm oil—through the global trade system.
-Developed by the Stockholm Environment Institute (SEI) and Global Canopy Programme, Trase offers unprecedented transparency into commodity supply chains.
+Developed by the Stockholm Environment Institute and Global Canopy Programme, Trase offers unprecedented transparency into commodity supply chains.
 It aims to help companies, financial institutions and governments understand and address the social and environmental impacts associated with their supply chains.

 At the heart of Trase is a beautiful, interactive sankey diagram that visualises your coffee’s journey.
 The datasets that feed this visualisation are immense and we had to resist the urge to cram in as many features as possible.
 Instead, we carefully selected features that would allow people to explore the complex relationships between the data points without being overwhelmed.
 Pushing technology to the limits, the sankey diagram is the perfect way to fully appreciate the global demand for forest products.